7ombie/textmode/README.md

 A copy of the font is stored in `terminus.json` as an array of decimal bytes (like `aurora.json`).

-IMPORTANT: Currently, the included font just copies the first 256 glyphs from the 16x32 stroke of [the Terminus Font][2].
+**IMPORTANT**: Currently, the included font just copies the first 256 glyphs from the 16x32 stroke of [the Terminus Font][2].
 The upper 128 characters, and some of the control characters will be remapped, and replaced with new glyphs (reusing Terminus glyphs from higher codepoints) where appropriate.
-The end result will be a more tradtional Higher ASCII character set (like PETSCII), Furthermore, some of the ASCII glyphs (like tilde) will likely be replaced soon with better-looking (official, Terminus) alternatives.
-*Please, do not rely on the specific default form of any glyph for now*.
+The end result will be a more tradtional Higher ASCII character set (like PETSCII), Furthermore, some of the ASCII glyphs (like tilde) will likely be replaced soon, with better-looking (official, Terminus) alternatives. *Please, do not rely on the specific default form of any glyph for now*.

 Display Attributes
 ------------------